Winter-Spring Mystery of Modes Course, 2021

 DESCRIPTION: We will explore the 6* modes used in music – their characteristic sounds and basic chord progressions.
 A booklet comes with the course that includes charts and melodies in each mode.
 We will look at how to change a tune from one mode to another mode.
 Every class will include a lot of hands-on playing (in the muted privacy of your home).
 Basic improvisation with chords and scales in each mode, including pentatonic scales and ostinato bass lines, will be covered. *The Locrian mode will be briefly discussed but we will not be covering it.
 NOTE: You need to be able to go from the Key of C (no sharps /flats) to the key of A (3 sharps).
 We will not be using flat keys.

 GOALS & EXPECTATIONS: The course should give you clear ideas of what each mode sounds like and how to play in it.
 Each week you will be provided with a sound recording for practice purposes.
-Three students will be assigned to play for the class the following week for 5-10 minutes.
+A few students will be assigned to play for the class the following week for about 5 minutes each.
 This can include playing solo or along with the practice recording.
 Other students can just listen or play along.
 This will give participants a chance to hear the concepts being taught interpreted in a variety of ways and on different instruments.
 All students will be expected to play for each other ONCE during the course.
-Therapeutic Musicians will earn 12 CEUs if they complete the course.
+Therapeutic Musicians can earn up to 20 CEUs if they complete the course.

 COURSE SCHEDULE: We will begin each session with about 30 minutes of check-in questions and students playing/presenting on the scales and improvs of the previous class (solo or with the practice recording).
 Then we will spend an hour going over the featured topic of the week.